sbin-kaist/sbin-kaist.github.io/index.md

 <img src="images/gesture_static/GesturesAccuracy.png?raw=true"/>
 _(Paper in preparation)_
 <br>
-Our study focused on the high resolution of pneumatic myography with passive elastic elements in the human body.
+Our study focused on obtaining high resolution features from the passive elastic elements in the human body.
 We achieved 97.5% accuracy in the classification of 28 gestures.
 The baseline SOTA method with 8-channel sEMG (Delsys, USA) achieved 94% accuracy.
 The experiment involved 10 subjects.
 <br>
 Details will be released later.